Funding Your Graduate Education

 Direct Project Funding & Grants

-Some MLS students have applied for grants, private gifts, and even crowd-sourced support to support their Masters Project (which also benefits their organization/community).
+Some MLS students have applied for grants, private gifts, and even crowd-sourced support to support their Master's Capstone Project (which also benefits their organization/community).
 Some of this funding has supported travel and direct costs of project work, while other funding has supported students’ time and even tuition costs.
 In some cases, students have used their project to do significant fundraising for their own home community/organization.

 UVM’s Student Financial Services Center provides support to graduate students to explore traditional financial aid opportunities (in the form of loans, work study, etc.)